 How can you change your gut bacteria?

 It’s not an exciting quick fix.
-But one thing you can do is stop your bacteria from making TMA to begin with by eating DMB (3,3-dimethyl-1-butanol), a natural substance that lowers TMAO levels and creates fewer clogged arteries.
+But one thing you can do to stop your bacteria from making TMA is to begin eating DMB (3,3-dimethyl-1-butanol), a natural substance that lowers TMAO levels and creates fewer clogged arteries.
 DMB can be found in some vinegars and olive and grapeseed oils, and doesn’t kill the “good” bacteria you need since it’s not an antibiotic.

-A Cleveland Clinic study suggested that one way to alter your gut flora and incorporate plenty of DMB in your diet is by eating the Mediterranean diet, a diet rich in olive oil, nuts, fruits, vegetables, and fish.
+A Cleveland Clinic study suggested that one way to alter your gut flora and incorporate plenty of DMB into your diet is to follow the Mediterranean diet, a diet rich in olive oil, nuts, fruits, vegetables, and fish.
 The clinical trial linked eating a Mediterranean diet to a 30 percent lower rate of stroke, heart attack, and death from heart-related causes.